ExclusiveDisjunction/CNTFinal/message_order.md

 This one has two parts, request and response.
 The client starts this message.
 1. Client sends a `dir` request message
+2. Server sends a `size` message containing the size of the next `dir` response message
-2. The server sends back a `dir` response message
+3. The server sends back a `dir` response message

 ## Download